 Common Uses of A36 Steel Plate

-Common uses of A36 include shim plates, Gusset plates, bridge plates, bearing plates, robot bases, column base plates.
+Common uses of A36 include shim plates, Gusset plates, bridge plates, bearing plates, robot bases and column base plates.
 Likewise, we typically cut A36 for press parallels, press platens, tooling plates, machine plates, machine frames and pedestals, steel table tops, base plates, mold & die, machine mounting plates, etc.

 Precision Grinding Inc. capabilities: